-Vehicular manslaughter occurs when an individual recklessly causes the death of another person through the use of any type of motor vehicle.
-Although people often think of vehicular manslaughter in the context of drinking and driving, the charge actually has a much broader application.
-The charge of vehicular manslaughter itself can apply to a variety of situations that do not include alcohol.
-If a person recklessly causes the death of another while operating a motor vehicle, they could be charged with vehicular manslaughter.
-Aside from being under the influence of alcohol or drugs, a vehicular manslaughter charge can stem from not obeying traffic signs or speed limits, texting while driving, road rage, street racing, and more.
+Vehicular manslaughter is charged if an individual causes the death of another person through the use of a motor vehicle.
+Though people usually think of vehicular manslaughter within the context of drunk driving, the charge can have a more broad application.
+The charge of vehicular manslaughter can apply to a wide range of incidents that do not include the consumption of any alcohol.
+If someone causes the death of another individual while operating a vehicle, they can be charged with vehicular manslaughter.
+Aside from being under the influence of alcohol or drugs, such a charge can result from failing to obey traffic signs or speed limits, texting while driving, road rage, racing, and other common road violations.

 Proving Vehicular Manslaughter

-To prove you are guilty of vehicular manslaughter, the prosecutor needs to show that you committed an infraction or misdemeanor and you acted with ordinary or gross negligence and this resulted in the death of another person.
+In order to prove that you are guilty of vehicular manslaughter, a prosecutor must show that you committed an illegal act and acted with either ordinary or gross negligence, resulting in the death of another individual.

-The prosecution may look at available footage of the crash, the damage done to your vehicle (and the other person’s, if they were driving), witness statements, and police records to attempt to prove their case.
-They might also bring in evidence that you were intoxicated, such as breathalyzer results or results from other drug testing conducted after your arrest.
+The prosecutor may look at any video of the crash, the damage to your vehicle (as well as the other individual’s, if the other person was driving), witness testimony, or police reports to seek to prove the charge.
+The prosecutor may also present evidence that you were under the influence of alcohol or drugs, including breathalyzer test results or results from other forms of testing conducted at the time of your arrest.

 Penalties For Vehicular Manslaughter

-If you’ve caused the death of another person while driving, you could be charged with a misdemeanor or a felony since this is what’s called a wobbler offense.
+If you’ve caused the death of another person while driving, you could face either a misdemeanor or a felony charge.
+This is what is called a “wobbler offense.”
 A wobbler offense is a crime that can be charged as a felony or misdemeanor.
 It depends on whether you acted in gross negligence or ordinary negligence.